Top Patterns to Conquer the Technical Coding Interview

 Greedy, Dynamic programming

-Dynamic programming (DP) is hard to summarize and does not appear frequently (unless you are interviewing Google whose engineers like to ask DP problems).
+Dynamic programming (DP) is hard to summarize and does not frequently appear (unless you are interviewing Google, whose engineers like to ask DP problems).
 There are a few classic problems you may want to know such as house robber and robot paths.
 Otherwise, you should probably focus on higher ROI areas if you are short on time.
-Also if you can't figure out a dynamic programming solution, you can always do DFS + memoization which does the same thing.
+Also, if you can't figure out a dynamic programming solution, you can always do DFS + memoization which does the same thing.

-Each greedy problem is different and it's hard to summarize a pattern, and the correctness of your solution often requires rigorous mathematical proof that is hard to learn in a short time.
+Each greedy problem is different, and it's hard to summarize a pattern, and the correctness of your solution often requires rigorous mathematical proof that is hard to learn in a short time.
 Therefore, we consider the greedy problem to be low ROI.

 Trie, Union Find medium-low ROI